Widerøe Flight 839: New airport

 No aircraft has ever taken off from Værøy Airport after the accident, except in June 1992, when a Cessna 172 brought 3 skydivers from Bodø Skydiving Club (Bodø Fallskjermklubb) to the island, accompanied by a Piper Cherokee 140 from Bodø Flyklubb and an experimental plane.
 The Cessna made 2 landings and take-offs and dropped the skydivers over the runway at approx. 8000 feet.
 The Piper and experimental craft made at least one landing and take-off each, during a public show held close to the airport.
-In 1992, the Norwegian Ministry of Transport and Communications decided to permanently close the airport, after it had been temporarily closed since the accident.
+In 1992, the Norwegian Ministry of Transport and Communications decided to permanently close the airport, after it had been temporarily closed since the accident for two years.
 In 1995, Værøy Heliport was opened further south on the island, and Helikopter Service was awarded the public service obligation to operate the route.
 The helicopter service sometimes uses the closed airport as a reserve airport during bad weather.